jhlee-003/DY_fakePhoton_run3/README.md

   - Use that directory for the future MC production.
 - `config.Data.totalUnits`: Number of jobs for the current task (default: 10,000 jobs is also max. jobs per each task)
   - Each job submits 10,000 events (10,000 jobs → 100,000,000 events)
-  - Recommend submitting 10,000 jobs per task unless needed otherwise
+  - Recommend submitting 10,000 jobs per task unless otherwise necessary.
 - `config.Site.storageSite`: Storage site where you have write permission
 - If you want to transfer outputs to your storage site, turn `transferOutputs` and `transferLogs` to `True`